-It’s obvious that men face a specific set of physical challenges throughout their lives.
-But the right dietary supplement regimen can actually help men counter these obstacles and take control of their health before it become a problem!
+Men face a specific set of physical challenges throughout their lives.
+The right dietary supplement regimen can help men counter these obstacles and take control of their health before it becomes a problem!

-Here are our best male supplements to address specific health concerns, vitamin deficiencies, or just to improve overall wellness.
+Here are our best male supplements to address specific health concerns, vitamin deficiencies, or improve overall wellness.

 With so many supplements out there, it's hard to know where to start.
 Here are the three most common and beneficial supplements for any man's nutrition plan.

-Men and women vary in their nutritional needs so it’s better to look for a multivitamin that is specifically tailored for men.
-Some of the most common deficiencies in men include zinc, magnesium, and vitamin D so look for multivitamins that contain these and other vital nutrients.
+Men and women vary in their nutritional needs, so it's better to look for a multivitamin tailored explicitly for men.
+Some of the most common deficiencies in men include zinc, magnesium, and vitamin D, so look for multivitamins that contain these and other vital nutrients.

 Recommended dosage: Multivitamins with 2,000 IU's are standard.
 Make sure to always speak with your doctor when considering supplementation.